 Below, you can find quick summaries of the other mattresses offered by GhostBed.
 You can also check out our video comparison, where we compare the major differences between the various GhostBed models.

 - GhostBed (The “Original”)

-Designed for people that want a solid, foam mattress.
+The Original GhostBed mattress is designed for people that want a solid, foam mattress.
 It’s not as fancy as the beds below, but it also is far more affordable.
-It might be a suitable option for warmer sleepers, but it’s not directly made for them, as two of their other options are.
-Visit Ghostbed to learn more.
+We think it’s a solid option for hot sleepers, but it’s not directly made to actively cool them as two of their other options are.

 - GhostBed Luxe Mattress

 GhostBed Luxe is the company’s cooling memory foam mattress.
 It’s 13″ thick and has several cooling technologies inside (and outside).
 It even has a special phase-change cooling cover that sort of feels like ice in that it’s cold.
 This is a great mattress for side sleepers that like memory foam.
 Truthfully, it’s nothing like the original GhostBed since it has a memory foam feel and is designed for extra-hot sleepers.

 The company launched GhostBed Flex in early 2019.
 It is essentially the coil version of their cooling memory foam bed.
 It’s still 13″ thick, but replaces the core support foams with pocketed coils, which make it more bouncy and responsive.
 This will be another fantastic option for hot sleepers since it has the cooling foams, cover

 If you’re a heavy, hot sleeper, go with the GhostBed Flex.